How to Turn on Night Mode on iPhone Camera the Simple Way

 1. What is Night Mode on the iPhone camera?

-Night Mode is a feature that automatically activates in low-light conditions to brighten photos without using flash.
-It captures multiple frames at different exposures and blends them into one clearer, sharper image.
+Night Mode is a camera feature that automatically activates in low-light environments to produce brighter and clearer photos without using the flash.
+It works by capturing multiple images at different exposures and combining them into a single, more detailed shot.

 2. Why doesn’t Night Mode appear on my iPhone?